 Update the gcluster command-line tool

-To update Cluster Toolkit, pull the latest changes
+To update Cluster Toolkit, install the latest version of the command-line tool.

 Go to the toolkit directory where you originally cloned the repository: